mitre/cti/USAGE.md

 # software:group
 def software_used_by_groups(thesrc):
-    """returns group_id => {software, relationship} for each software used by the group.""" tools_used_by_group = get_related(thesrc, "intrusion-set", "uses", "tool")
+    """returns group_id => {software, relationship} for each software used by the group."""
+    # get all software used by groups
+    tools_used_by_group = get_related(thesrc, "intrusion-set", "uses", "tool")
     malware_used_by_group = get_related(thesrc, "intrusion-set", "uses", "malware")
     software_used_by_group = {**tools_used_by_group, **malware_used_by_group} # group_id -> {software, relationship}

+    # get groups attributing to campaigns and all software used by campaigns
     tools_used_by_campaign = get_related(thesrc, "campaign", "uses", "tool")
     malware_used_by_campaign = get_related(thesrc, "campaign", "uses", "malware")
     campaigns_attributed_to_group = {